Hebrews Chapter 9 Continued

 Verses 11-12: The reference (in verse 12), to “the holy place” (Greek ta hagia), needs to be understood as the Holy of Holies.
 This Greek phrase is not used consistently for any one part of the tabernacle.
 (In verse 2), it is used for the Holy Place; (in verse 25), it has reference to the Holy of Holies.
 Thus, the usage of the phrase must be determined by the demands of the context.

-(Verses 11-12), clearly relate to the inner sanctuary, the Holy of Holies, as have the preceding verses (verses 7-10).
+These two verses clearly relate to the inner sanctuary, the Holy of Holies, as have the preceding verses (verses 7-10).
 These two verses present the essentials in operating the new covenant: a superior sanctuary and an infinitely superior sacrifice.

 Christ has opened the inner sanctuary (Most Holy Place), of the heavenly tabernacle, quite in contrast to the closed sanctuary of the earthly.